 Most companies take students on during the summer, so the old ‘I didn’t have time for work experience at uni’ just won’t cut it anymore.

 If you can’t commit to a long placement or internship, these shorter schemes are a fantastic way to fill the long stretch between semesters.
 After all, there’s only so many festivals and Ibiza trips you can afford.

-Chemistry summer placements tend to last between six and twelve weeks.
-This is long enough to get a taster for the role and industry, and will add real value to your CV.
+Chemistry internships in the summer tend to last between one to four months.
+This is long enough to get a taster for the role and industry and will add real value to your CV.

 Securing funding for chemistry work experience

-For example, the Royal Society of Chemistry Undergraduate Bursary - worth £250 per week - supports undergraduate students carrying out chemistry internships in the summer holidays.
-All interns are paid the UK National Living Wage of £8.72 an hour, for up to 8 weeks.
+For example, the Royal Society of Chemistry Undergraduate Bursary supports undergraduate students carrying out chemistry internships in the summer holidays.
+All interns are paid the UK National Living Wage of £10.42 an hour, for up to 8 weeks.